GOKULNATHAN2007/OIBSIP-TASK3/README.md

 - Optimized the application for desktop, tablet, and mobile devices.
 - Tested the application with different temperature values to ensure accurate and reliable results.

+- How It Works
+Input:
+Enter a temperature value and select the From and To units (Celsius, Fahrenheit, or Kelvin).

+Conversion:
+Click the Convert button.
+The program uses the correct temperature conversion formula based on the selected units.

+- Celsius → Fahrenheit: "(°C × 9/5) + 32"
+- Fahrenheit → Celsius: "(°F − 32) × 5/9"
+- Celsius → Kelvin: "°C + 273.15"
+- Kelvin → Celsius: "K − 273.15"
+- Fahrenheit → Kelvin: "((°F − 32) × 5/9) + 273.15"
+- Kelvin → Fahrenheit: "((K − 273.15) × 9/5) + 32"

+Output:
+The converted temperature is displayed instantly with two decimal places.
+If the input is invalid, the application shows "Please enter a valid number."

 =>TOOLS USED